EimantasZalkauskas/CME_Technical_Challenge/README.md

 # Using App

 Enter Username and Text Input and click submit,
-Table will populate with entered value with True / False to show Palindrome status
+Table will populate with entered value and True / False to show Palindrome status